 In 1970, growth was recommended both in a new area, geophysics, and in the "Environmental" group by adding faculty who could interact with more ecologically-oriented faculty in other departments.
 During the 1970's, there was an increased emphasis on petroleum-related research and training, and the establishment of ESRI-SC (Earth Science and Resources Institute at the University of South Carolina), which for decades was the premier research institute at USC.

-A second growth spurt occurred in the department the 1980’s, when the faculty increased to 27.
+A second growth spurt occurred in the department in the 1980’s, when the faculty increased to 27.
 This expansion resulted in a considerable increase in the level of external funding and the size of the graduate program, and led to the department's emphasis on and international reputation for petroleum-related research and training.
 During this period, a BS degree in Geophysics was established, which remains one of the few such degree programs in the US.
 The MERM (Masters of Earth Resource Management) also was established in 1987 to support the needs of students studying with faculty associated with ESRI.

 In 1995, as ESRI migrated toward environmental research, it separated from the department.
 At the same time, the MERM degree was transferred to the School of the Environment and was broadened to the MEERM degree (Masters of Earth and Environmental Resource Management).